-Vendors will cheerfully greet you, ask what you want to buy (you might hear, “Anong sa’yo?” which sounds a lot like the standard Korean greeting, “Annyeonghaseyo!”) and offer you to eat (“Kain na!”).
+Vendors will cheerfully greet you, ask you what you’re looking to buy (you might hear, “Anong sa’yo?” which sounds a lot like the standard Korean greeting, “Annyeonghaseyo!”) and offer you to eat (“Kain na!”).

-A lot of the vendors and customers there enjoy speaking their native tongue, but they’ll happily converse (and do some sales talk, of course) in English or Korean, too.
+A lot of the vendors and customers here enjoy speaking their native tongue, but if you’re more comfortable in another language, they’ll happily converse in English or Korean.

-You’ll find a huge assortment of groceries and goods—from sandwich spreads, chips, and nuts to personal care items or daily essentials like multivitamins, ointments, and deodorant.
-Check out the options, and you might be able to save a couple of bucks by buying there.
+You’ll find a huge assortment of groceries and goods here—from sandwich spreads, chips, and nuts to personal care items or daily essentials like multivitamins, ointments, and deodorant.

-For chefs and anyone who loves experimenting with various recipes, the Filipino market in Seoul is also a haven for ingredients.
+For chefs and even those who like experimenting in the kitchen, the Filipino market in Seoul is also a haven for tons of interesting ingredients.

-Nevertheless, the condiments and spices are the best finds.
+Aside from the usual things you would expect at a market, like meat and fresh fish, you’ll also find canned sardines, tuna, and corned beef for sale.
+But, the best finds here are the condiments and spices.
 Always running out of apple cider vinegar or coconut oil at the supermarket?
-Hoard bottles there!
+Hoard a couple bottles there!
 Looking for fish sauce, caldereta mix, sinigang mix, or gravy mix?
-This is where you go.
+This is the place to go.
 You might also want to try the “magical” seasoning mix (a pinch will instantly make any stir-fry taste better, I swear).

-Have your fill of various sticky Filipino rice cakes and caramelized bananas (banana cue).
-Munch on deep-fried banana rolls (turon), steamed rice cake (puto), and stuffed turnovers (empanada) or satisfy your sweet tooth with caramel custard (leche flan) and purple yam jam (ube).
+Have your fill of sticky Filipino rice cakes and caramelized bananas (banana cue).
+Or, munch on deep-fried banana rolls (turon), steamed rice cake (puto), stuffed turnovers (empanada).
+If you’ve got a bit of a sweet tooth try out some caramel custard (leche flan) and purple yam jam (ube).

 (Disclaimer: It’s bad for your heart and your blood pressure, but it’s oh-so-addicting.
 You’ve been warned.)

-Craving for some green mangoes?
-Maybe you want to try durian?
-Get both at the Filipino market.
+Craving some green mangoes?
+Maybe you want to try out durian?
+Why not get both here?

-There are also green papayas and calabaza squash, which you can use for salads, stir-fried dishes or stews, and vegan recipes.
+There are also green papayas and calabaza squash, which you can use for salads, stir-fries, or stews.

-For 6,000 won in one of the stalls, you get a large serving of rice (double of what you get at Korean restaurants) with stir-fried glass noodles and two main dishes of your choice.
+For 6,000 won in one of the stalls here, you get a large serving of rice (double of what you would get at Korean restaurants) with stir-fried glass noodles and two main dishes of your choice.

-If you’re drinking in the Filipino market in Seoul, pair your beer with pork barbecue skewers (just 2,000 won for each stick).
-You can also snack chicharon.
+If you’re drinking in the Filipino market in Seoul, pair your beer with pork barbecue skewers (just 2,000 won each).

-You can also find big bottles of beer (care for a liter of Red Horse or San Miguel Pale Pilsen?)
-If you’re building a stash of hard liquor, you can buy some gin, rum, and tequila there.
+You can also find big bottles of beer (care for a liter of Red Horse or San Miguel Pale Pilsen?).
+If you’re building a stash of hard liquor at home, buy some gin, rum, and tequila here.